×

 Season the Pork Butt with a Dry Rub

-I seasoned the butterflied butt liberally with Traeger’s Pork and Poultry Apple Honey Rub.
+I seasoned the butterflied pork butt liberally with Traeger’s Pork and Poultry Apple Honey Rub.
 If you don’t have this rub on hand then here is the ingredient list so you can whip up a batch of something similar:

 Traeger Pork and Poultry Rub Ingredients